pry/pry/README.markdown

 #### opts hash

 Note that in the example above we are using `opts[:output]` for output; this is the output object in use by the current pry session.
-Other hash values accesible within a `command` block include:
+Other hash values accessible within a `command` block include:

 * `opts[:output]` - The session's output object.